Mini-documentary about The Gender Photographer for Sweden.se.

 Gender is also something that is created in images every day.
 Whether you’re shooting gender in the wild or in a studio: you have a lot of choices as a photographer.
 You choose or influence the angle of the human object, body language, pose, gesture, posture – you choose light, focus, environment, distance, whether the person is smiling or not, if it is several in the picture – what roles you give them, you might have a say on clothes, makeup and props.
 And you also select the image.
 What is it that makes you choose just that picture and not the 500 you leave in oblivion on the hard drive?
 What is it that looks “right” with that particular picture, really?
 What would happen if you did “wrong”?

 We have plenty of pictures of how the gender roles “should” be played.
 Pictures that limit us.
 That limits our imagination, our beliefs about who we can be.
 But we can create new rules.
 We are more malleable and changeable than we think.
 To show that this is possible, I see as my primary task as a gender photographer.
-To tickle the imagination.
+To tickle our imagination of who we can become.

 It would require an army of gender photographers to erase all the images we have on the retina and instead fill them with images reminding that male and female, masculinity and femininity, are free to anyone to express.
 But somewhere you have to start.